 “‘A university is a place where the universality of the human experience manifests itself.’ -Albert Einstein

 This committee advocates for better representation, inclusion, and support of diverse perspectives, scientific approaches, identities, backgrounds, and cultures among the faculty, post-doctoral researchers, staff, graduate students, and undergraduate students in the Geology and Environmental Science Department at the University of Pittsburgh.
 It is the mission of the Department to not only encourage diversity, but also treat each individual with the greatest respect, no matter their race, sex, age, ancestry, marital status, familial status, background, beliefs, ethnicities, gender identity and expression, national origin, religious or political affiliation, sexual orientation, ability, or other visible and non-visible differences, among others.
-The committee includes members from the Department, including undergraduate and graduate students, post-doctoral scholars, tenure-track and non-tenure track faculty, and staff, to represent all career stages within the Department.
+The committee includes members from the Department, including undergraduate and graduate students, post-doctoral scholars, tenure-track and Appointment Stream Faculty (AS) faculty, and staff, to represent all career stages within the Department.
 The committee will work to increase diversity and inclusion of the Department of Geology and Environmental Science, the Dietrich School of Arts and Sciences, and the University of Pittsburgh.
 The Diversity Committee aims to be a voice for all members of the Department and a means to bring concerns to the attention of everyone, so that positive changes can be implemented.

 Why is Diversity Important to Our Department?